Rex-Amaizu/my-portfolio/README.md

 # Tailwind CSS and Next.js Portfolio

 This is my portfolio

+## How it works

+Fork or download the repo and change whatever you need to change for your needs.

 ## Running Locally

 Can run the application in VS Code or a terminal and it will be available at `http://localhost:3000`.